Guido de Marco: Declining health and death

 On 5 August 2010, de Marco underwent an angioplasty to widen an obstructed heart artery.
 The intervention developed complications which led him to a critical, but stable condition.
 A series of medical bulletins were issued immediately by the medical team at Mater Dei Hospital, stating that De Marco was responding to treatment and showing signs of improvement.
 His condition continued to improve by the hour, to the extent of being taken off life-support machines.
 Five days later he was discharged from Mater Dei Hospital, but monitored closely by the medical team.

-On 12 August 2010, de Marco gave an interview with Maltese newspaper The Times of Malta, in which he said: "When I came round from the coma I no longer felt I was going to die.
+On 12 August 2010, de Marco gave an interview with Maltese newspaper Times of Malta, in which he said: "When I came round from the coma I no longer felt I was going to die.
 I felt I was going to remain.
-I'm here to stay ... for now at least."
+I'm here to stay... for now at least." de Marco collapsed at his home in Sliema shortly after conducting the interview at 3:30 p.m. and was rushed to Mater Dei Hospital, where he was pronounced dead on arrival.

-However, in the afternoon, de Marco was rushed to Mater Dei Hospital once more, after collapsing in his home in Sliema.
-He died at the hospital.
-The news of his death shocked the nation, which was at the moment relieved with the previous improvement in his condition.
+News of de Marco's death shocked the nation, which was at the moment relieved with the previous improvement in his condition.
 The government declared three days of national mourning.
 A state funeral was held on Monday, August 16, 2010.